GuildCrafts/web-development-js/CONTRIBUTING.md

   - [ ] is tagged with right `team-size-*` label
   - [ ] is assigned to appropriate milestone for difficulty level
 - [ ] Learning contract...
-  - [ ] includes complete description, context, specifications, and quality criteria
+  - [ ] includes complete challenge rating, description, context, specifications, and quality criteria
   - [ ] is relevant (focused closely on work similar to that of a professional JS web developer)
   - [ ] is reviewed and approved by a [librarian][team-librarians]
 - [ ] Base repository for goal (optional)...